Algo-Web/POData/README.md

 POData - OData for the Poor PHP Developer
 ============

-POData is an OData service framework for PHP Developers.
+POData (pronounced like the [sandwich](http://en.wikipedia.org/wiki/Po'_boy)) a is an OData service framework for PHP Developers.
 PHP Developers are poor because they are not afforded a nice OData toolkit, but POData solves their poverty.

 POData vs odataphpprod
 ===================